Can You Eat Pesto On The Atkins Diet?

 Atkins 100®

-This is designed to appeal to people who either want to retain their existing weight or lose weight very gradually.
-It allows 100g of carbohydrates a day, 15g of which should come from vegetables.
+This is designed to appeal to people who want to retain their weight or lose weight gradually.
+It allows 100g of carbohydrates daily, 15g of which should come from vegetables.

 Let's start by getting a broad understanding of the nutritional content of pesto by looking under the bonnet of one of the UK's bestselling sauces, Sacla's Classic Basil Pesto.